clugston-joshua/clugston-joshua.github.io/_posts/2026-03-10-Transmission-Expansion-Planning-Problem.md

 There are several assumptions, particularly with respect to not only modeling aspects mentioned previously but also the data used for defining the TEP instance, that are considered.
 While, arguably the Garver-6 and IEEE-24 test systems have been the most popular instances for testing TEP methodology according to {% cite MUTLU2021107543 %}, numerical testing here will instead consider the IEEE-RTS-96 test system, as readily accessed through [this website](https://www2.ee.washington.edu/research/pstca/rts/pg_tcarts.htm).

 For context, the IEEE-RTS-96 data set was originally introduced in {% cite 780914 %} as a replacement for previously used benchmarking instances in the context of network reliability analysis, with the goal of being a versitile testing system within this domain, much how Garver-6 and IEEE-24 are regarded within the current literature landscape.
 Being a larger test instance than the latter two mentioned, however, the IEEE-RTS-96 test system includes 73 buses, 99 generators, and 121 existing lines.
-Because TEP considers the installation of new lines, the existing data will need to be modified to allow for the incorporation of potential lines that should could be installed.
+Because TEP considers the installation of new lines, the existing data will need to be modified to allow for the incorporation of potential lines that should be installed.
 In addition, several other modifications should be considered when discussing the problem at hand.

 Some important modifications that will be taken into account relate to transmission and generation expansion.
 Ideally, transmission and generation expansion should be done simultaneously to ensure more robust grid operations, though this comes at an expense of a more complicated model, as noted previously.
 With this in mind, generation expansion should be considered in tandem to transmission planning (and will be) here, though, the amount of generating units will be fixed before the model is solved.
 To prescribe the fixed number of generating units that should be included within the data, it is assumed that over the next 10 years the load at each bus $n\in\mathcal{B}$ will be tripled, with the peak load being the only factor used to load the transmission lines.
 Moreover, it is also assumed that the load will remain constant.
 To service the increased load at each bus, the number of generators in the system will therefore be tripled, resulting in a total amount of 297 generating units.